scalastyle/scalastyle.github.com/custom-rules.markdown

       }
     }

 Note that the `errorKey` val is `dont.use.foobar`.
-Make sure you compile this class with the correct version of Scala (2.10 or 2.11).
+Make sure you compile this class with the correct version of Scala (2.10/2.11/2.12).
 To find the correct version, see the appropriate plugin (sbt, maven or command line).
 With this class, you need the following `reference.conf`:

     dont.use.foobar.message = "Avoid using foobar"
     dont.use.foobar.label = "Foobar"